The Ultimate Call Sheet Template

 4. Set location

 It's no good having the weather forecast if you don't know where you're going.
-Under set location, you might want to include the address of where the crew will be based, rather than the actual shooting location.
+Under set location on your call sheet template, you might want to include the address of where the crew will be based, rather than the actual shooting location.
 If you have multiple locations, label each one with a number: Location 1, Location 2, etc.

 5. Parking information